plone/volto/docs/source/configuration/validation.md

 ```

 It does not need to be tied to any field `type` or `widget` definition.
-It runs in addition to all the above, so it complements the normal validators, if any apply.
+It runs in addition to all the above, so it complements the normal validators if any apply.

 ## Volto's default validators

-Volto provide a set of validators by default, you can find them in this module: `packages/volto/src/config/validators.ts`
+Volto provides a set of validators by default, you can find them in this module: `packages/volto/src/config/validators.ts`

 ### How to override them